 - 1/3 cup maple syrup

 - 2 1/2 cups oats

 - Preheat oven to 350F.
 Grease a 9×9″ baking pan and set aside.

 - Combine the flours, starch, salt, and baking soda in a medium bowl.
 Combine the flax and water in a small bowl.
 Set aside.

 - Melt the coconut oil in a large bowl, then add the bananas and mash with a fork.
-Take a whisk and stir vigorously until the coconut is fully mixed into the bananas and the mixture becomes creamy (almost like you whipped butter and sugar, just more liquid-y ).
+Take a whisk and stir vigorously until the coconut is fully mixed into the bananas and the mixture becomes creamy (almost like you whipped butter and sugar, just more liquid-y [is that a word??]).
 Add the maple syrup, vanilla, and the flax mixture and stir well.